Video design: History

 Filmmaking and video production content has been used in performance for many years, as has large format slide projection delivered by systems such as the PANI projector.
 The German Erwin Piscator, as stage director at the Berlin Volksbühne in the 1920s, made extensive use of film projected onto his sets.
 However, the development of digital projection technology in the mid 90s, and the resulting drop in price, made it more attractive and practical to live performance producers, directors and scenic designers.
 The role of the video designer has developed as a response to this, and in recognition of the demand in the industry for experienced professionals to handle the video content of a production.

 United Scenic Artists' Local 829, the Union representing Scenic Artists in the USA has included "Projection Designers" as of mid- 2007.
 This means anybody working in this field will be doing so officially as "Projection Designer" if he or she is working under a union contract, even if the design utilizes technology other than video projectors.
 The term "Projection Designer" stems from the days when slide and film projectors were the primary projection source and is now in wide use across North America.

-MA Digital Theatre, University of the Arts London is the first Master's level course in the UK designed to teach video design exclusively as a specific discipline, rather than embedding it into scenic design.
+University of the Arts London is the first Master's level course in the UK designed to teach video design exclusively as a specific discipline, rather than embedding it into scenic design.

-Also, Opera Academy Verona has a Workshop Laboratory from 2009 of Projection Design for Opera and Theatre, Directed from Carlo Saleti, Gianfranco Veneruci and Florian CANGA.
+Also, Opera Academy Verona has a Workshop Laboratory from 2009 of Projection Design for Opera and Theatre, Directed from Carlo Saleti, Gianfranco Veneruci and Florian Canga.

 In the USA, a number of programs started at about the same time reflecting the growing acceptance of the profession and the need for skilled projection designers.
 Yale University began a graduate level program in Projection Design in 2010., It's being headed by Wendall K. Harrington.
 CalArts had their concentration Video For Performance since the mid-2000s and is currently led by Peter Flaherty while UT Austin started the MFA concentration Integrated Media for Live Performance also in 2010.
 It is being led by the Sven Ortel.
 Both the UT Austin and Yale program are part of an MFA in Design and graduated their first students in 2013.